Mixed Faces Wild Spaces

 Mission, Vision, & Values

-Mission: We empower community members of intersectional lived experiences to reclaim belonging and connection with themselves, each other, and all of nature—through inclusive and trauma informed outdoor experiences that provide tools, education, and community.Intersectional Lived Experiences= the compounded realities of being marginalized or targeted by multiple systems of oppression simultaneously—such as racism, ableism, classism, transphobia, xenophobia, and more.Vision: And all of it—every program, every gathering, every garden—is a seed planted toward our long-term vision: a land-based sanctuary where everyone, people and planet, have what they need to be whole, rooted, and free in nature; fostering true belonging.Values: Grounded strongly in wisdom and guidance of Black Queer FeminismCommunal Healing – because no one heals aloneStewardship – because Earth care is both self and communal careBelonging – because difference is sacred and necessaryLove as the Practice of Freedom – because love builds collective liberation
+Mission: We empower community members of intersectional lived experiences to reclaim belonging and connection with themselves, each other, and all of nature—through inclusive and trauma informed outdoor experiences that provide tools, education, and community.Our work is designed through an equity-centered, intersectional approach that prioritizes those most impacted by systems of exclusion while remaining open to anyone navigating the complexities of belonging, access, and identity.
+Because when we build for equity and posterity, we all receive the benefits.Intersectional Lived Experiences= the compounded realities of being marginalized or targeted by multiple systems of oppression simultaneously—such as racism, ableism, classism, transphobia, xenophobia, and more.Vision: And all of it—every program, every gathering, every garden—is a seed planted toward our long-term vision: A land based sanctuary where everyone, people and planet, have what they need to be whole, rooted, and free in nature; fostering true belonging.Values: Grounded strongly in wisdom and guidance of Black Queer FeminismCommunal Healing – because no one heals aloneStewardship – because Earth care is both self and communal careBelonging – because difference is sacred and necessaryLove as the Practice of Freedom – because love builds collective liberation

 Branches of Offerings